 The U.S. Code is the starting place for most federal statutory research.
 It consists of 50 separate numbered titles, each covering a specific subject matter.
 Most federal regulations are published in the Code of Federal Regulations (“CFR”), also organized by subject into 50 separate titles.

-Nolo’s Laws and Legal Research page includes links to state and federal laws, explains how to research and understand statutes, and provides advice on finding local ordinances and court cases, including Supreme Court cases.
+Nolo’s Laws and Legal Research page explains how to research and understand statutes, and provides advice on finding local ordinances and court cases, including Supreme Court cases.
 To go further, check out Legal Research: How to Find & Understand the Law, by Stephen Elias and the Editors of Nolo (Nolo).
 This nontechnical book gives easy-to-use, step-by-step instructions on how to find legal information.